Home » FAQs » Are there any alternatives to probate?

-Probate is usually the only option if there is a family dispute, if there is property and bills that may go unpaid, if there are minor heirs or beneficiaries or there is a financial account that cannot be accessed without a probate.
+Probate is usually the only option if there is a family dispute if there is property and bills that may go unpaid if there are minor heirs or beneficiaries or there is a financial account that cannot be accessed without probate.
 Absent these situations, there are other alternatives that may work.

 Probate can often be avoided with effective estate planning.
 This usually has to be done prior to death.

-Estate planning may include executing a revocable or irrevocable trusts, holding property jointly, filling out beneficiary designations, and/or making lifetime gifts or transfers.
+Estate planning may include executing a revocable or irrevocable trust, holding property jointly, filling out beneficiary designations, and/or making lifetime gifts or transfers.
 This type of planning may be easier than you think.

 If your loved one did not do this or their estate plan did not dispose of all of their property, there still may be alternatives for settling their estate outside of probate.